GlitchSecure/website/_posts/2024-08-19-why-your-appsec-strategy-needs-continuous-testing.md

 ![Continuous testing, best of both approaches](/assets/img/blog/14/ct-venn-diagram.png)

 For our solution, we found ways to integrate well-known tools like Acunetix, Burp Enterprise, OWASP ZAP, Nuclei, and Nessus.
-If you've worked with any of these tools before, then you already know how wildly the results can vary from tool to tool, and environment to environment.
+If you've worked with any of these tools before, you know how much the results can vary from tool to tool and environment to environment.
 By diligently combining these systems, we've developed a service that not only delivers more results than any single tool on its own but also better identifies real, exploitable vulnerabilities.

 # How Continuous Testing Fits into Your Security Strategy